 Best for: Couples, café culture, luxury stays, and relaxed sightseeing.

-- Close to the Seine and major museums
+- Close to the Seine, Musée d’Orsay, and the Louvre.

 Typical hotel prices: Upper mid-range to luxury.